qiboteam/qibo/doc/source/installation.rst

 Installing with pip
 -------------------

-The installation using ``pip`` is the recommended approach to install QIBO.
+The installation using ``pip`` is the recommended approach to install Qibo.
 We provide precompiled packages for linux x86/64 and macosx 10.11 or greater for multiple Python versions.